 Impression of the GTeng FPV watch

-First of all, I cannot imagine how you could see this watch on your wrist while controlling the TX, not to mention the tiny screen.
-So to me it would be more sensible to use it for spectators, or for testing equipment.
+First of all, you really can’t look at the watch on your wrist while controlling the radio transmitter, not to mention the tiny screen.
+So to me it makes more sense to use it for watching other’s flying or as a tool to test equipment.

-Unfortunately, it’s not really a watch as it doesn’t tell the time.
-But, you can put a camera/VTX in front of a clock, and set the VTX on Ch7 if you’re desperate :)
+And it’s not really a watch as it doesn’t tell the time.
+But, you can put a camera/VTX in front of a clock, and set the VTX on Ch7 if you’re desperate :) Just kidding.

 Pros and Cons

-To sum up, it’s very easy to use and it’s cheap.
-Good battery life for the small size, reception is also excellent, more than enough for FPV races.
+I like this FPV watch, it’s an affordable gadget for FPV and simple to use.
+It has good battery life for the small size, and the reception is also excellent which is more than enough for FPV races.

-However the screen is too small as a primary FPV display, but it would be tons of fun as a spectator monitor.
-Overall it’s a cool gadget and very handy for testing.
+However the screen is a bit too small as a primary FPV display, though it would be a ton of fun as a spectator monitor.

-First thing I would do is probably to remove the wrist bands :) Don’t think I would ever wear it ;p
+The first mod I did to the FPV watch was to remove the wrist bands :) I don’t think I would ever wear it anyway.

 Here is the manual for future reference.